Connect with us

 The term “holding space” as it is understood today was popularized by Canadian writer and facilitator Heather Plett in a 2015 blog post.
 Plett defined it to Psychology Today as “being willing to walk alongside another person in whatever journey they’re on, without judging them, making them feel inadequate, trying to fix them, or trying to impact the outcome.”

-Since then, “holding space” has become a common term in therapeutic, coaching and spiritual communities, emphasizing the importance of being present and supportive without interference.
+Since then, “holding space” has become a common term in therapeutic, coaching and spiritual communities, emphasizing the importance of being present and supportive.

-But despite the mockery, “holding space” has become useful, especially at a time of deep political polarization, and particularly in a Jewish world still reeling from the attacks, the war and a rise in antisemitism.
+Despite the mockery, “holding space” has become useful, especially at a time of deep political and cultural polarization, and particularly in a Jewish world still reeling from the attacks, the war and a rise in antisemitism.

-When I see rabbis and other Jewish influentials using the term, they are suggesting that people are hungry for settings where they can express their feelings without judgment.
+Rabbis and other Jewish influentials using the term suggest that people are hungry for settings where they can express their feelings without rancor.
 That hunger has only increased with the trauma that followed Oct.
 7, when many Jews felt isolated and unable to express their grief in public, and wary of airing their political views even in Jewish settings.

 Last year, one year after the attacks, Sarah Sokolic, the co-founder and executive director of Lab/Shul, told JTA how her New York-based congregation planned to negotiate its political divides on the one-year anniversary of Oct.
 7.